ZIORWebDev/zior-elementor-addon/README.md

 ## Frequently Asked Questions

 ###### Default settings
 When activated, the following widgets will be added "Posts Filter", "ZIOR Slides".
-It will also add fields "Load Result via Ajax" and "Load Result via Ajax" options to the search form widget.
+It will also add fields "Load Result via Ajax" and "Target Query ID" options to the search form widget, and custom empty message editor into posts widget.